FrontenderMagazine/template/eng.md

 The rundown of this technique:

 * *Nothing is rendered* - the browser doesn't render this block because `<script>` is `display:none` by default.
 * *Inert* - the browser doesn't parse the script content as JS because its type is set to something other than "text/javascript".
 * *Security issues* - encourages the use of `.innerHTML`.
 Run-time string parsing of user-supplied data can easily lead to XSS vulnerabilities.

 ## Conclusion

 Remember when jQuery made working with DOM dead simple?
 The result was `querySelector()`/`querySelectorAll()` being added to the platform.
 Obvious win, right?
 A library popularized fetching DOM with CSS selectors and standards later adopted it.
 It doesn't always work that way, but I *love* when it does.

 I think `<template>` is a similar case.
-It standardizes the way we do client-side templating, but more importantly, it removes the need for [our crazy 2008 hacks][12].
+It standardizes the way we do client- side templating, but more importantly, it removes the need for [our crazy 2008 hacks][12].
 Making the entire web authoring process more sane, more maintainable, and more full featured is always a good thing in my book.

 ## Additional resources

 * [W3C Specification][13]
 * [Introduction to Web Components][14]
-* [<web>components</web>][15] ([video][16]) - a fantastically comprehensive presentation by yours truly.
+* [<web>components</web>][15] ([video][16]) - a fantastically comprehensive
+presentation by yours truly.

 [1]: http://en.wikipedia.org/wiki/Template_engine_%28web%29
 [2]: http://www.thefreedictionary.com/template